christopherdparker/GetDataCourseProject/CodeBook.md

 - y_training.txt: contains the activity number (1-6) for the training data
 - x_trainingt.txt: contains the vector information (1-531) for the training data
 - features.txt: contains the descriptive names of activities
+- activity_labels.txt: contains the labels for the y_test/train files.

 More information on the original data is here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
 Specifically, the readme.txt file is very descriptive.